 Plastics

-Steering wheels made of plastic are usually found in entry-level vehicles.
-It’s the easiest to clean among others as you will only need soap, water, and dry cloth to do so.
-Use a sprayer to spray liquid soap onto the surface, rinse it with water (also using a sprayer), and dry it with a clean cloth.
+Steering wheels that are made out of plastics are most often found in entry-level vehicles.
+It’s the easiest to clean among the others as you will only need to use soap, water, and dry cloth.
+You can also use a sprayer to better distribute the liquid soap onto the surface of the wheel but make sure you avoid spraying the liquid on buttons if there are any.
+The process of cleaning is straightforward as all you will need to do is spray the wheel with the soap solution, rinse it with water, then dry it with a clean cloth.

 Synthetic Resins